At Vision for Education, we are always working to ensure our teaching and support staff get the best deal possible.

 What is the AWR?

-The AWR entitles agency workers to the same pay and other working conditions enjoyed by a hirer’s own workers, after the agency worker has completed 12 weeks of service in the same role with the same hirer.
-(The ‘hirer’ is the school, academy trust or local authority).
+The AWR entitles agency workers to the same pay and other working conditions enjoyed by a hirer’s own workers, after the agency worker has completed 12 weeks of service in an equivalent permanent school role with the same hirer.
+(The ‘hirer’ is the school/academy).

 After the 12-week period, you are eligible to benefit in the following areas in line with the hirer’s own workers: